StackExchange/dnscontrol/docs/examples.md

     CNAME('mail', 'ghs.googlehosted.com.'),
     CNAME('groups', 'ghs.googlehosted.com.'),
     CNAME('sites', 'ghs.googlehosted.com.'),
+    CNAME('start', 'ghs.googlehosted.com.'),
 ]

 D('example.com', REG, DnsProvider('R53'),
    GOOGLE_APPS_RECORDS,
    A('@', '1.2.3.4')
 )

 {% endhighlight %}

 ## Add comments along complex SPF records

-You can't normally put comments in the middle of a string, but with a little bit of creativity you can document each element of an SPF record this way.
+You normally can't put comments in the middle of a string, but with a little bit of creativity you can document each element of an SPF record this way.